 Certificate of Perinatal Mood and Anxiety Disorders through Postpartum Support International

 American Counseling Association, (ACA)

 Licensed Mental Health Counselor (LMHC) in the State of Washington #LH60244510

 I work from a blended approach using techniques from the counseling theories of Cognitive Behavioral, Psychodynamic, and Solution-Focused.
 Broken down into simple terms, this means our sessions will entail developing an understanding of what has made you the person you are by looking at your family of origin, confronting the lies and damaging thoughts that run through your mind and replacing them with healthier truths—all this while believing you are capable of real change in your life.

 My counseling approach is multifaceted and flexible to serve each unique individual.
 Together we consider how your past relationships, current relationships, beliefs and actions overlap and attribute to the present difficulty.
 The counseling room is filled with discovering, weeping, rejoicing, grieving and learning.
 We incorporate your beliefs and how your present pain confronts and challenges those beliefs.
-Counseling is a place where you can grieve your anguish, tears and anger; and therapy is a safe place to wrestle with the suffering God is allowing in your life.
-Our work together is to get you to place of peace and healing, where we can say with Isaiah, 'it is God who has made me, will bear me; will carry me and will save me."
-Isaiah 46:4
+Counseling is a place where you can grieve your anguish, tears and anger; therapy is a safe place to wrestle with suffering.
+Sometimes the hardest thing to do is to start crying because you're afraid if you start the crying won't ever stop.
+But it will.
+You are stronger than your deepest sadness and counseling can help you prove that to yourself.

 Photo: Cassie Marino Photography